-The documents reviewed by ATSDR suggest that large caliber ordnance may have been fired into Monterey Bay during World War II training (HLA, 1995, p.
-23 & 25).
+The documents reviewed by ATSDR suggest that large caliber ordnance may have been fired into Monterey Bay during World War II training.
 Those documents also suggest that small arms fire could have entered the Bay from the Fort Ord Beach Ranges until 1991, when those were closed (HLA, 1995).

 A Restricted Zone was established in Monterey Bay to prevent ships from sailing into the path of fired munitions.
-Prior to 1952 the Restricted Zone was a wedged-shaped arc which extended 8 miles off the Fort Ord Beach-front area.
-That zone was later revised to a rectangular area extending 4.5 miles off the Fort Ord southern and northern boundary lines

-(HLA, 1995, p.
+Prior to 1952 the Restricted Zone was a wedged-shaped arc which extended 14,000 yards off the Fort Ord Beach-front area.
+That zone was later revised to a rectangular area extending 8,000 yards off the Fort Ord southern and northern boundary lines (HLA, 1995, p.
 3 and Plate 2).
 The depth of the water in the Restricted Zone ranges from 168 to 1,890 feet (HLA, 1995).